PraveenMathew92/Disposable-project-reactor-learning-test/README.md

 https://projectreactor.io/docs/core/snapshot/api/reactor/core/Disposable.html

 - Composite Disposable: A disposable container that holds a bunch of disposables.
 Disposing the container would dispose all the diposable it contains.

+- Swap Disposable: A disposable container that holds the next disposable to be disposed